Marketing (MRKT) Courses

 3 Semester Credits

-This course examines the role of product and brand management as an essential asset to an organization and the advantages of creating, developing and managing strong relevant products of value and the relation of its value to the organization’s supply chain.
-Product and brand management is designed to improve student's marketing skills and understanding of specific marketing topics, as well as big picture issues of how various aspects of marketing fit together from a brand equity perspective and the nature of decision-making required to build and manage brand equity.
+This course examines the role of brand marketing as an essential asset for an organization; the advantages of creating, developing and managing strong relevant products of value; and the relation of product value to the organization’s supply chain.
+This course is designed to improve students’ marketing skills and understanding of specific marketing topics in brand and product management, brand communications, and the data-driven decision-making and analysis required to build, manage and communicate brand equity.

 Offered at Charlotte, Online, Providence